Contractor Training and Heat Pump Adoption

 Abstract

 Our research question examines whether gaps in contractor knowledge and skills are a binding barrier to electrification and whether contractor training programs can help overcome these constraints.
-Leveraging Pennsylvania’s rollout of the federally funded Training of Residential Contractors (TREC) program, we will conduct a randomized encouragement design.
-We will provide additional information, reminders, and incentives to encourage contractors in the treatment group to participate in this program.
-We will do this through an incentivized survey offered to contractors eligible to participate in the TREC program.
-We evaluate the impacts of this encouragement on contractor knowledge, sales practices, and heat-pump installation activity.
-This is a pilot experiment, so we also assess survey response and training take-up rates.
+We will leverage Pennsylvania’s rollout of the federally funded Training of Residential Contractors (TREC) program.
+We will collect information about contractor heat pump installation and sales practices through surveys.
+We will randomly select some contractors and provide them with additional information, reminders, and incentives to encourage them to participate in this program.
+We will then evaluate the impacts of this encouragement on training participation, contractor knowledge, contractor sales practices, and heat-pump installation activity.

 External Link(s)